Endowed Full Professor

 Thesis Title: Voltage regulation in a single-stage three-phase boost-inverter using modified phasor pulse width modulation method for stand-alone applications.

-Currently working towards his Ph.D. degree at North Carolina State University, Raleigh, North Carolina.
+He received his Ph.D. degree from the North Carolina State University, Raleigh, North Carolina.

 Alireza A. Milani was born in Tabriz, Iran in 1989.
 He received the B.Sc. degree from Sharif University of Technology, Tehran, Iran in 2011, and the M.Sc. degree from Kansas State University, Manhattan, KS in 2013 both in electrical engineering.
 He is currently working toward his Ph.D. degree at North Carolina State University, Raleigh, NC.
 His research interests include power electronic applications in renewable energy systems, motor drive systems and electric vehicles.